Accessing workspace files and folders from your cloud environment

 These commands expect that no files exist outside of mounted buckets and that no process is currently using the mounted buckets.
 They will fail to preserve any local user files inside $HOME/workspace.

-You can disable automounting by removing or commenting out the /usr/bin/terra resource mount line in the workbench configuration folder in your cloud environment, $HOME/.terra/instance-boot.sh, or customize the resource mounting behavior.
+You can disable automounting by removing or commenting out the /usr/bin/wb resource mount line in the workbench configuration folder in your cloud environment, $HOME/.workbench/instance-boot.sh, or customize the resource mounting behavior.

 Here is an example: